IRCAD-IHU/sight-doc/FAQ/Sight.rst

 How can I debug my program ?
 =============================

 First, you can watch the log of the application.
-Under Windows platform, log messages are saved on filesystem in **SLM.log** file, in the working directory.
+On the Windows platform, log messages are saved on filesystem in **SLM.log** file, in the working directory.
 On other systems, they are displayed in the terminal.